Sutton, London: The Sound Lounge

 The Sound Lounge, a grassroots concert venue, opened in December 2020 in Sutton High Street in the former premises of Royal Bank of Scotland.
 It hosts live performances of blues, Americana, folk and roots music.
 The venue includes a plant-based, carbon-neutral café, and hosts visual art exhibitions, theatre and dance.
 Following the easing of lockdown, it had a limited reopening in April 2021 for outdoor food and drink consumption and vinyl record sales at the Union Music Store within.
 As on 21 April, live music events were booked for most weekend nights as far forward as October 2021.
 A women's theatre event was due to take place on 27 June, and Sunday jazz afternoons with vegan roast are planned.

 On 1 July 2021 the venue became the country's first grassroots music venue to be certified as carbon neutral.
 A wide variety of measures have been put in place to achieve neutrality.
 In addition to the fully plant-based menu for the café, these include getting all energy from renewable sources, not sending any waste to landfill and maintaining an allotment garden on site for zero-carbon produce for the café.

 In the early hours of the 6th of September 2025, the venue had 5 panels of its front windows smashed by hammers.
-The venue would go on to raise £35,006 in 24 hours despite the repair costs being estimated to be £2,000.
+In aid of repairing the damage, the venue's fundraising webpage received £35,006 in community donations in less than 24 hours, with more than £40,000 being raised in total.